fusioncharts/dev_centre_docs/advanced-charting/theme-manager/basics-of-theme-definition.md

     }
 });
 ```
-Now that you have understood how theme definitions work, go ahead and see how you can [modify]{% linkTo tutorials/advanced-charting/theme-manager/modifying-existing-themes.md %} and [create themes]{% linkTo tutorials/advanced-charting/theme-manager/creating-new-themes.md %} on your own.
+Now that you have understood how theme definitions work, go ahead and see how you can [modify](/advanced-charting/theme-manager/modifying-existing-themes) on your own.